mjkern/67272-Windows-Setup/instructions.md

             ```
             bundle install
             ```

+            Note: this command can be slow and buggy, especially if you are using wsl 1.
+If the terminal hangs (nothing changes for a few minutes) then try pressing enter.
 You may have to try this command multiple times.
-If it fails in a consistent way then seek help.
+If it fails in a consistent way seek help from a TA.

         4) Run the application